niaid/virome-pipeline/README.md

 ## Description

 This is a pipeline for exploring viruses (ssDNA, dsDNA phage, and giant DNA viruses) and viral diversity in metagenomes.
 It can be run in the cloud application [Nephele](https://nephele.niaid.nih.gov) (under Explore) or on HPC.
 More [details here](https://nephele.niaid.nih.gov/pipeline_details/discovir).
+It is also available in a [Docker image](docs/README_for_using_docker_image.md).

 The pipeline accepts metagenomic assembly sequences (.fasta) and binary alignment map (.bam) files of the reads mapped back to the assemblies as input.
 (These files could be produced from the [WGSA2 pipeline in Nephele](https://nephele.niaid.nih.gov/pipeline_details/wgsa/)<sup>1</sup> ).
 The output of this pipeline provides viral genomes found in the metagenome assembly, their taxonomy and level of completeness, viral functional genes and their abundances, and vOTU abundances and their host taxonomy.